 Telling us tales of events that shaped the course of history, the historical fiction series depicts the fall of Constantinople from a different perspective.
 As with historically rich shows, you can understand that the visuals have to be well-executed, to make the show immersive and entertaining.

-Naturally, you might be wanting to know about where ‘Rise of Empires: Ottoman’ has been filmed.
-We have got you covered in that regard.
+Naturally, you might want to know where ‘Rise of Empires: Ottoman’ was filmed.
+We have you covered in that regard.

-In ‘Rise of Empires: Ottoman’, most of the action takes place in Byzantium or Constantinople.
+In ‘Rise of Empires: Ottoman,’ most of the action takes place in Byzantium or Constantinople.
 Accordingly, the show has been filmed in Istanbul, Turkey.
-The transcontinental city is often considered to be a gateway between the east and the west.
-Filming in a city like Istanbul has also allowed the show the opportunity to hire Turkish actors, lending an aura of authenticity where cultural representation is concerned.
+The transcontinental city is often considered a gateway between the east and the west.
+Filming in a city like Istanbul has also allowed the show to hire Turkish actors, lending an aura of authenticity where cultural representation is concerned.

 Istanbul, Turkey

-Since the Istanbul or Constantinople we see in the show, is very different from how the city looks today, filming locations would have to be selected with care.
+Since the Istanbul or Constantinople we see in the show is very different from how the city looks today, filming locations would have to be carefully selected.
 That being said, several notable historical buildings in Istanbul still showcase Ottoman architecture and make for fantastic establishing shots.

 Basilica Cistern, which is a little distance away from the Hagia Sophia, was built by Justinian 1 as well, in 532AD.
 The underground cistern is a majestic sight and something that would help viewers understand how Constantinople was in the days of yore.